Having missing teeth is not the end of the world! Its more common than you think.

 Traditional Dental Bridge

-This is the foremost common form of dental bridge. the present teeth ar topped with one or additional pontics between and control in situ by the topped abutments.
-The crowns ar cemented onto the teeth adjacent to the missing teeth to make a support structure or “bridge” for the missing teeth.
+This is the most common form of dental bridge.
+The current vacancies are replaced with pontics, then they are topped with abutments for control and longevity.
+The crowns are applied to the teeth adjacent to the missing teeth to give the proper support structure, or “bridge”, for the missing teeth.

-This type of bridge is analogous to a conventional bridge, except that the structure is supported on just one facet rather than each side. this could cause the restoration to act as a “lever” and will produce further stress on the supporting tooth, inflicting it to be additional possible to loosen or fracture
+This type of bridge is similar to a conventional bridge, except that the structure is supported on just one facet rather than on each side.
+Cantilever bridges are slightly risky dude to the single facet support, acting as a “lever” that will produce further stress on the supporting tooth, inflicting possible fractures or loosening of that tooth.

 Implant Supported Bridge

-Instead of victimisation existing teeth to support a bridge, a implant is also substituted to supply support for one or each side of a dental bridge.
-This can be a well-liked possibility which will give a really secure restoration.
-This resolution is especially useful once there ar many adjacent missing teeth
+An implant is substituted to supply support for one or each side of the dental bridge.
+This can be a well-liked bridge, giving a very secure restoration and bridge.
+This is an especially useful bridge if there are many missing teeth that are adjacent to each other.

-This type of bridge is supported by a metal structure that is cemented onto the rear of existing teeth.
-Where-as not as robust as a conventional bridge, it will preserve the tooth structure of the adjacent teeth by avoiding the employment of crowns for the abutments. it’s going to not keep in situ once significant forces are placed on the restoration (such as biting and chewing) and will add pressure to the supporting teeth
+This type of bridge is supported by a metal structure cemented onto the rear existing teeth.
+It is not as robust as a conventional bridge, though it will preserve the tooth structure of the adjacent teeth by avoiding the use of crowns for the abutments.
+It will add more pressure to the supporting teeth, and significant forces applied to the teeth could hinder the restoration process.

 Contact one of our offices today to schedule your appointment.